 Harm Reduction FAQs

-- Systems level changes: Instead of focusing on treating the individual, treat the system.
-This involves working at a community level or governmental to increase prescription monitoring by physicians, or crack down on the illegal sale/distribution of opioids.
+Systems level changes: Instead of focusing on treating the individual, treat the system.
+This involves working at a community or governmental level to increase prescription monitoring by physicians, or crack down on the illegal sale/distribution of opioids.

-- Reduce harm: Instead of insisting that patients not use drugs, look for ways to support people who continue use drugs by minimizing their risks of infection, overdose, or other complications of drug use.
+Reduce harm: Instead of insisting that patients not use drugs, look for ways to support people who continue to use drugs by minimizing their risks of infection, overdose, or other complications of drug use.

 The Mersey Harm Reduction Model was developed in the 1980s in response to drug epidemics and HIV infections.
 Rather than pushing people to quit drugs, teams offered clean injection equipment.
 If people wanted to quit using drugs, they were connected with treatment teams.
 This approach helped to reduce HIV infections in the Mersey community.
-Thus, this served as one of the first introductions to the concept of “harm reduction” instead of abstinence based thinking.
+Thus, this served as one of the first introductions to the concept of “harm reduction” instead of abstinence-based thinking.